 - 1. the class teacher

+- 2. the school office staff (if deemed appropriate)

-- 2. a designated teaching assistant
+- 3. a designated teaching assistant

-- 3. the pupil
+- 4. the pupil

 6.1 Storage of Medication

 With the exception noted above and below, any medication received into school must be stored in a locked, wall-mounted, cabinet in a designated area of school, such as the school office.
 The key must be kept in an accessible place known to designated members of staff but inaccessible to pupils.
 In most cases, where there are no specific issues related to privacy, medication should be administered in this designated area.